microsoft/MTC_PokerBot/README.md

 20. Start the ContinuousFileTransfer application
 21. Start VLC.
 You want to stream: rtsp://192.168.1.31:8554/raw, where substitute 192.168.1.31 for the IP address of your Percept
 22. Run the bot from where ever you deployed it.
 You can run it from the Azure Test Web Chat panel in the Azure Portal or deploy it anywhere a bot can be deployed

-There will be no planned updates to this repo, however, I will attempt to update all of the C# code (functions and ContinuousFileTransfer) to .Net 6 and Visual Studio 2022 in the December 2021-January 2022 timeframe.

 ## Architecture